DohanKim/HCI_TeamOldBoy/Report 1.md

 Interesting Moments

-- He kept scrolling "유디니" Facebook group, when he has no specific purpose.
+- He kept scrolling "유디니" Facebook group, when he has no specific purpose and even when the search results are not fit to his needs.
+![eudini](./images/Eudini.png)
 - He prefer cauchsurfing where he can get free accomodations to travel-mates.
 When he got travel-mate in "유랑", the relationship between him and mate is almost business relationship.
 From this relationship, he felt frustrated, so he prefer couchsurfing that have more familiar communication with house-owner than just travel-mates.

-![eudini](./images/Eudini.png)
+- Also, he prefer "유디니" than "유랑" because he can know about the candidate's characteristics visiting his/her Facebook profile.
+In the contrast, most of posts in "유랑" has no personal information.

 **Interviewee #3** (interviewer: Jakyun, Giwan)